faveosuite/faveo-integration-sample/README.md

 Supported platforms
 --------------------------
-This muti tenant saas web applicatiion is tested and successfully deployed on <a href="https://www.digitalocean.com/">Digital Ocean</a> using Kubernetes
+This muti tenant saas web application is tested and successfully deployed on <a href="https://www.digitalocean.com/">Digital Ocean</a> using Kubernetes

 Contributing
 --------------------------
-Create your own fork of Faveo master repositoray and use <a href="https://github.com/nvie/gitflow">git-flow</a> to create a new feature.
-Once the feature is published in your fork, send a pull request to begin the conversation of integrating your new feature into Faveo.
+Create your own fork of master repositoray and use <a href="https://github.com/nvie/gitflow">git-flow</a> to create a new feature.
+Once the feature is published in your fork, send a pull request to begin the conversation of integrating your new feature into this repo.

 Help
 --------------------------